resource-force/gasleaks.info/_pages/01_map.md

 ## Resources

-For more information, Resource Force has created a presentation about natural gas (methane) leaks in Acton linked [here][presentation].
+Resource Force has created a presentation about natural gas (methane) leaks in Acton linked [here][presentation].

 An Acton TV video of the Gas Leaks Forum at Acton Town Hall (March 22, 2018) is also linked [here][acton-tv].